 What Is Centrifugal Casting?

 Centrifugal casting is a manufacturing process used to create cylindrical components with a central axis of rotation.
 This technique involves rotating a mold around a central axis at speeds typically ranging from 300 to 3000 rpm while pouring molten material into the mold.
 The centrifugal force generated by the rotation spreads the molten material against the inner surface of the mold, resulting in the desired shape of the finished product.
-This method is often employed for producing large pipes, cylinder liners, and hollow cylindrical components cast from a variety of materials, including: metals, concrete, and glass.
+This method is often employed for producing large pipes, cylinder liners, and hollow cylindrical components cast from a variety of materials, including metals, concrete, and glass.
 While centrifugal casting maintains tight dimensional tolerances on the outer surface, the inner diameter is typically cast slightly undersized, allowing for subsequent machining to achieve the precise inner diameter required.

 What Is the Origin of Centrifugal Casting?

 The initial patent for centrifugal casting was granted to Anthony Ekhardt, an Englishman, in 1809.
-Within a few years, additional patents were issued in Germany and America.
+Within a few years, additional patents were issued in Germany and the United States.
 However, progress in perfecting the technique remained slow and inconsistent for more than a century.
 A significant turning point in the method's evolution took place in the aftermath of World War I, particularly in the casting of pipes.
 During this period, centrifugal casting of pipes became a viable and competitive manufacturing approach.

 What Is Another Term for Centrifugal Casting?